annahilla/annahilla/README.md

 - 👋 Hi, I’m @annahilla
 - 👀 I’m interested in many things, I'm just a curious mind, I can go from cooking to web development
-- 🌱 I’m currently learning Angular and Frontend Development
+- 🌱 I’m currently learning Frontend Development at IT Academy
 - 💞️ I’m looking to collaborate on fun projects
 - 📫 You can reach me here: annahilla21@gmail.com
 - ⚡ Fun fact: I'm vegan and I love animals and plants